 There are more than 4.3 million active mobile social Singaporeans – this 75% of the total population.
 Research also shows that smartphones and mobile phones are used by 91% and 95% of the population respectively to look up information online.

-Based on these statistics, mobile is no longer the new kid on the block; it is the most common and preferred way of looking for information online.
+Based on these statistics, mobile is no longer the new kid on the block; it is the most common and preferred way of looking for information online and doing digital marketing in Singapore.
 Businesses in Singapore are aware of these facts, and some have put in place robust mobile marketing strategies to help them reap big from this lucrative audience.
 According to eMarketer, in 2019, mobile marketing and advertising will account for 72% of digital ad spending.

 Segmentation is the process of grouping or dividing email subscribers into smaller segments based on specific factors such as interests, location, and stage in the conversion funnel.
 Machine learning has proven to be very helpful especially to businesses that have a large audience and vast amounts of data.
-They use it to understand the interests and expectations of their audience.
+They use it to understand the interests and expectations of their audience when creating any digital marketing campaign in Singapore.
 With this information at hand, they are able to come up with robust segmented email campaigns.

 Note that segmented email campaigns record an open rate that is 14.32% higher than the conventional or non-segmented campaigns.
 84% of the total population in Singapore rely on the internet as the primary source of information and have active email addresses.
 Based on these facts, it’s not difficult to see why segmented email campaigns are working so well for businesses in Singapore